 Is 40 the right time for a facelift?
 It certainly was for this bathroom.
 We already know that kitchens and bathrooms are, by far, the most renovated spaces in a home and they are that for a good reason.
 A home with an updated kitchen and bathrooms will have its value increase, and not to mention that they will be more functional and pleasant on the eyes.

-Today, I have the pleasure to share yet another outstanding bathroom renovation by my dear friend, interior designer Mary Joseph of Interior Solutions by Mary Joseph.
+Today, I have the pleasure to share yet another outstanding bathroom renovation by my dear friend, interior designer Mary Joseph of Mary Joseph Interiors.
 As you will soon see, she completely transformed this 40+ bathroom into a dreamy spa-like space.
 Now, if only she could do to my almost 40 y/o self what she did to this bathroom!
 LOL 🙂

 Keep reading to know more details about this bathroom renovation: